KeynesYouDigIt/Vasco_de_data/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pubdatapub's documentation!
+Welcome to Vasco's documentation!
 ======================================

-its absolutely terrible! the project is not ready to be doccumented you know.
+Documentation not ready to prepare
 --------------------------------------

-:ref:`here` is a reference to another rst file that says stuff that i built all by myself
+:ref:`here`

 Contents: